qaisjp/alevels/computing/defs.md

  * High level languages liek the Lua magics, the VB poo poo's, the C++ goodness - **3rd**
  * SQL is a fourth gen, basically it dunt make magic stuff, it does things to things - **4th**
  * (Theoretically, not in the spec) - "i tell you do this. it do that. monkey c monkey do" - **5th**

+* Internet and internet are different things.
+The Internet - yo, you used it to get this file. internet - hmm it's something